ja88a/vrfs-go-merkletree/README.md

 #### Automated Tests

-Automated unit and integration testing have not been addressed yet.
+Automated unit and integration tests are not addressed in this repository.

 E2E tests & a continuous integration / deployment flows should be implemented.

 #### CLI Client

-A Cobra-like integration should be considered if the CLI client is given a priority.
+A Cobra-like integration should be considered if the client CLI is given a priority.

-A logs manager might also be integrated for prettier outputs.
+A logs manager on client side might also be integrated for prettier outputs.